 A jointly funded study by the EPA and ADA concluded that amalgam pre-treatment and BMPs by dental offices would result in a significant reduction of mercury discharged to POTWs.
 In December 2008, the EPA signed a MOU with the ADA and NACWA to establish and monitor the effectiveness of the the Voluntary Dental Amalgam Discharge Reduction Program implemented in 2004.
 The rule was proposed in October 2014, after recognition that the voluntary program had failed.

-EPA withdrew the final "amalgam separator rule" from publication, and the Office of the Federal Register acquiesced in that withdrawal request, in response to a memorandum issued by the White House to all federal executive agencies late in the day on Friday, January 20, 2017, shortly after President Trump was inaugurated.
+January 20th, 2017: EPA withdraws the final "amalgam separator rule" from publication, and the Office of the Federal Register acquiesced in that withdrawal request, in response to a memorandum issued by the White House to all federal executive agencies late in the day on Friday, January 20, 2017, shortly after President Trump was inaugurated.

 The Amalgam Separator Rule does not apply to the following Dental Dischargers.